 When working with a remote team, removing all potential for confusion is crucial since a setup like this complicates communication on 3 levels:

-- on-boarding new persons, which takes quite some time and effort even when they are in your office
+- On-boarding new persons, which takes quite some time and effort even when they are in your office.

-- who are working remotely and in a distributed fashion
+- Who are working remotely and in a distributed fashion.

-- and who come from an entirely different background and culture
+- And who come from an entirely different background and culture.

 Interestingly the need for this was confirmed by the developers themselves as well.
 They feel they can be much more effective when all room for ambiguity is removed.
-Joel Katuula from Kampala, Uganda was one of the developers working on the Gaspedaal project (PHP/Laravel): “On-boarding went quite smooth.
+Joel Katuula from Kampala, Uganda was one of the developers working on the Gaspedaal project (PHP/Laravel).
+“On-boarding went quite smooth.
 The client was really friendly and it was clear what I was supposed to do.
-But sometimes it can happen that you have to put in a lot of extra hours, because the client wants you to do something that he didn’t put in the requirements.”
+But sometimes it can happen that you have to put in a lot of extra hours.
+Because the client wants you to do something that he didn’t put in the requirements.”
 Using tools like Slack, Skype, JIRA and Confluence, Gaspedaal provided the developers with the organization required to make this remote setup work.

 And it did.
 “We were extremely pleased with the end result”, says Morgante.
 “For a fraction of what it would have cost if we would have developed in-house here at TMG or with another third party service in Europe, we build an entire iOS and Android app requiring limited developer capacity.
 This is a huge positive win for us.”
-The app is now live and is in the top-5 of Dutch productivity apps in the app-store, paying back the investment in development within 15 days (!).
+The app is now live and is in the top-5 of Dutch productivity apps in the app-store.
+Paying back the investment in development within 15 days (!).

 The developers are also happy.
 Mworozi: “The Tunga team coaching the developers along the way is leading to a tangible improvement in their skills.
 That combination of being able to work for a foreign client and having Tunga’s local resources helping you be successful, you’re not going to find that anywhere, at least not in Uganda.”
-And perhaps the most touching remark about the success of this project comes from Katuula, who concludes about his relationship with the people from Gaspedaal: “The client has a great sense of humor.
+And perhaps the most touching remark about the success of this project comes from Katuula.
+He concludes about his relationship with the people from Gaspedaal: “The client has a great sense of humor.
 It’s not as if you’re working for a big boss, it’s like you’re working for a friend…”